 Tuition payment may be made according to several available payment plan options: annual, semi-annual, quarterly, or monthly over 12 months.
 All families must be enrolled in a FACTS Tuition Payment Plan.
-The following are the tuition rates, which include the discounts for multiple students:
+Monthly payments for all students begin in May, 2024, and end in April, 2025.